cloudstateu/az204-handson/Day 3/Lab2_Access resource secrets.md

     - Performance: **Standard**
     - Account kind: **StorageV2 (general purpose v2)**
     - Replication: **Locally-redundant storage (LRS)**
-    - Access tier: **Hot**
-    > **Note**: Wait for Azure to finish creating the storage account before you move forward with the lab.
-You'll receive a notification when the account is created.
 1. Open the **Access Keys** blade of your newly created storage account instance.
 1. Record the value in the **Connection string** text box.
 You'll use this value later in this lab.